jasonsutherland/c4-bootstrap-django/README.md

     /etc/nginx/
     /etc/cron.d/
     /var/www/
+    /mnt/django-virt

 Changes in these directories will be pulled back into your git repo when running repack.
 To add more locations just edit the __scripts/repack/working_dirs__ file.

 NB : You should set your github repo to private to avoid exposing your private code and configs to everyone!

+##Working in your Python virtual environment

+The django environment manage.py appends the standard sys.path to first include modules from the virtual environment /mnt/django-virt/.
+If you wish to install specific version of python module:

+source /mnt/django-virt/bin/activate

+pip install

+initctl restart django-fastcgi

 ##More info